heraldb/pysudoku/README.md

 * uses logic to solve as much as possible.
 * falls back to trial & error with backtracking if logic is insufficient.
 In this case multiple solutions are possible.
 All possible solutions will appear in the output.
-* If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku
+* If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku. **Note**: the hint mode will only work as expected when the sudoku can be solved with logic.
+* can also solve hyper sudokus (with four inner squares)

 ## Design